Six operations and Lefschetz-Verdier formula for Deligne-Mumford stacks: Operations on

-In the rest of this section, let $S$ be a regular scheme of dimension $\le 1$.
-See \ref{s.Gabber} for a remark on this assumption.
-In \ref{p.cX} and \ref{p.cf}, let $\Lambda$ be a Noetherian ring annihilated by an integer $m$ invertible on $S$.
+In Propositions \ref{p.cX} and \ref{p.cf}, let $S$ be either a regular scheme of dimension $\le 1$ or a quasi-excellent scheme, and let $\Lambda$ be a Noetherian ring annihilated by an integer $m$ invertible on $S$.
+Under these assumptions, we can apply finiteness results of Deligne \cite[Th.\ finitude]{SGA4d} or Gabber \cite{ILOXIII}.
+In the second case, one reduces to the case $\Lambda=\Z/m\Z$ using arguments similar to \cite[Th.\ finitude, 2.2]{SGA4d}.

 \begin{Proposition} Let $\cX$ be a Deligne-Mumford $S$-stack of finite type.
-The functor
+Then